Dee Why: Name

-From 1840 the name was recorded as one word, 'Deewhy'.
+By 1840 Meehan's 'Dy' had become the single word 'Deewhy', but was split into its present form during the 1920s.
 The term 'Dee Why' was also used to name 'Dee Why Heights' or Highlands, known as Narraweena since 1951, and 'Dee Why West', the name of which was changed to Cromer in 1969.

 Pre-European history

 Little is known of the Aboriginal people who lived in the Dee Why area before European occupation, although there is evidence of a midden at the southern end of Dee Why Beach, and the indigenous people were known to fish on the then wider and deeper lagoon, where black swans were once seen in large flocks.